IntelliDust/speck/README.md

 ## NodeMCU LUA restrictions

 * Timers 0-3 are alocated for system purposes.
 So if you need to use TMR.ALARM() do not use 0-3 timers.
 Same rule for TMR.STOP()

+## Notes

+ESP8266 suffering on RAM, so compiling some bigger LUA files on ESP8266 side is tricky.
+For PC side compilation LUA to LC you need to download compiler from (https://code.google.com/p/luaforwindows/downloads/detail?name=LuaForWindows_v5.1.4-46.exe&can=2&q=)